 Big communities of developers around the world

 Both iOS and Android native technologies are mature, sport huge developers communities and give access to vast knowledge base as well as wide palette of tools and solutions.
+Also, it is easier to find relevant information and ask other experienced developers to learn their mistakes instead of making them by ourselves.

 All the above make Native the preferred choice for large scale, big brand mobile services like Facebook, Snapchat, Banking apps.
 Fully dedicated solutions, due to high quality and superior performance are still the weapon of choice for demanding customers looking do develop their apps for B2C or C2C purposes.